What is The Balanced System®?

 There will be a much larger group which is more varied in terms of needs.
 Some will go on to be identified as having more significant needs but we know that there are children who, through disadvantage or lack of early experience or various factors that are perhaps not as well understood as they will be in the future, will be more likely to have speech and language needs, particularly in the early years.
 So the bottom of the pyramid is a larger group of children and young people, which will vary from situation to situation, many of whom can be expected to respond well to support and then move down the pyramid to not having any needs, as opposed to moving up if those needs are not addressed early.

 The middle diagram is the pyramid of universal offer and targeted and specialist interventions.
-In the whole systems approach, some of the things that we do for children and young people will be to enhance and manipulate the universal and the general environment that all young people exist in, some will be about targeted interventions and some will be specialist.
+In the whole systems approach, some of the things that we do for children and young people will be to enhance and manipulate the universal and the general environment that all young people experience, some will be about targeted interventions and some will be specialist.
 There is debate around exactly where the lines are drawn between targeted and specialist but it is recognised that there is a continuum of intervention support.

 The third pyramid shows the workforce ranging from the wider workforce, which is absolutely everybody, through to those that have developed enhanced skills in a particular area.
 In the case of speech and language needs that might be a teaching assistant that has completed a Level Three qualification in speech and language and developed lots of enhanced skills through to the specialist workforce of speech and language therapists, specialist teachers, EPs etc.

 We have a range of ways of travelling across these three pyramids.
-There might be, for example, a child with quite complex needs who sits in that 1%, but whose needs are appropriately met by targeted interventions at the moment, delivered by either somebody within enhanced skills or potentially even just through the wider workforce.
+There might be, for example, a child with quite complex needs who sits in that 'few', but whose needs are appropriately met by targeted interventions at the moment, delivered by either somebody with enhanced skills or potentially even through the wider workforce.
 At the same time, we might have a young person who has a less complex profile and sits further down the population pyramid, but for whom a specialist intervention delivered right now might be really effective and make all the difference, and might even be all that they're ever going to need.

 What does a child or young person’s journey look like?